Giving from Overseas

 Single cash gifts

-You can make a single gift online (if you have a UK bank account), or download a gift form and return it to the Development Office along with a cheque made payable to ‘Fitzwilliam College’.
+You can make a single gift online by credit or debit card, or download a gift form and return it to the Development Office along with a cheque made payable to ‘Fitzwilliam College’.
 Alternatively, you can contact the Development Office to donate over the phone by credit or debit card, or make a bank transfer.

 If you don’t have a UK bank account, you can make an annual donation by credit or debit card.
 Please contact the Development Office who will take your card details over the phone, and contact you on an annual basis to arrange collecting your gift.